sitebay/docs/articles/guides/troubleshooting/_index.md

 Community and Support

 Remember, you're not charting these waters alone.
-The Site Bay community is a crew of like-minded mariners, from beginners to seasoned sailors, all navigating the WordPress waves.
+The SiteBay community is a crew of like-minded mariners, from beginners to seasoned sailors, all navigating the WordPress waves.
 Share your experiences, solutions, and discover new troubleshooting treasures along the way.

-And if the seas get too stormy, our Site Bay support squad is on standby.
+And if the seas get too stormy, our SiteBay support squad is on standby.
 With a beacon of knowledge and a lifeline of assistance, we're here to help you weather any digital deluge.

-So, whether it's your first voyage with Site Bay or you're a veteran of the virtual seas, our troubleshooting guide is the compass you need to navigate the challenges of WordPress hosting, analytics, and beyond.
+So, whether it's your first voyage with SiteBay or you're a veteran of the virtual seas, our troubleshooting guide is the compass you need to navigate the challenges of WordPress hosting, analytics, and beyond.
 Let's set sail into smoother operations and digital discoveries together.